EnginKARATAS/sentiment-anlysis/README.md

 ### 4.2.
 Report Viewing and Downloading Process
 The generated reports are displayed and can be downloaded in Stack Management > Alerts and Insights > Reporting.

-## 5. Monitoring, Analytics and Visualization via Kibana
+## 5. Monitoring, Analytics, and Visualization via Kibana
-For monitoring, analytics and visualization operations via Kibana, the relevant indexes must be defined as data views.
+For monitoring, analytics, and visualization operations via Kibana, the relevant indexes must be defined as data views.

 ## 6. Sentiment Analysis and Visualization
 Sentiment analysis was carried out on the obtained tweets.
 Tweets, which were converted into text items using the Python programming language, were divided into positive, negative and neutral categories.
 These analysis results are interpreted with various visualizations.